 May 15 – May 15, 10:00 AM – 3:00 PM

-Greener Corridors in Action: Planting the Grand Concourse will place one of New York City’s most celebrated boulevards in the spotlight—showcasing its design, evolution, and phases of reconstruction to date.
-The event will begin with a keynote address at 10:00 AM by New York City Department of Transportation Commissioner Ydanis Rodriguez, followed by remarks from leaders of The Municipal Art Society (MAS) on enhancing and creating greener, more resilient corridors in the Bronx and across the city.
-Additional discussion will focus on the role of civic art in promoting inclusivity, public participation, and the urban regeneration championed by The Bronx Museum and other cultural institutions.
+Greener Corridors in Action: Planting the Grand Concourse will place one of New York City’s most celebrated boulevards front and center to showcase the design of the boulevard and its evolution and phases of reconstruction to date.
+The day will kick off with a keynote address at 10:00 am by DOT Commissioner Ydanis Rodriguez and remarks from MAS Interim President Keri Butler, followed by discussions about the building blocks of greener, more resilient corridors for which civic groups like MAS advocate.
+The event will also include a dialogue about the role of civic art, emphasizing the importance of inclusivity, participation, and urban regeneration introduced by Shirley Solomon, The Bronx Museum’s Deputy Director and Co-Interim Director.

 Event Website